 A living room can be the centerpiece of your home.
 It’s where you spend your time relaxing with family and friends, whether it’s watching television, reading a book, or talking over dinner.
 If your living room doesn’t have enough light, though, it can be impossible to see much at all!
 For the most beautiful living room possible, follow these steps to figure out how to light a living room properly.
 You’ll be glad you did!

 Where To Start?

-A living room is one of those rooms where you can get away with doing little by way of lighting because it’s usually used for just about everything.
+A living room is one of those rooms where you can get away with doing little.
+By way of brightness because it’s usually used for just about everything.
 But what if you want to kick things up a notch?
-The space still needs some kind of light source, so make sure you add one that creates ambiance—one that will make your space even more functional.
+The space still needs some kind of light source, so make sure you add one that creates ambiance one that will make your space even more functional.

-Here are some great spots for living room lighting After choosing your living room lighting fixtures, hang them according to these guidelines: Make sure all lamps and lights are in clear view (no clutter allowed).
-For example, if you’re using floor lamps as part of your main living room lighting scheme, place them near seating areas and not hidden behind armchairs or couches.
+Here are some great spots for living room brightness After choosing your living room lighting fixtures.
+Hang them according to these guidelines.
+Make sure all lamps and lights are in clear view (no clutter allowed).
+For example, if you’re using floor lamps as part of your main living room brightness scheme, place them near seating areas and not hidden behind armchairs or couches.
 Finally, don’t forget to test each fixture before hanging it.

 Appropriate Lighting Scheme

 Lighting is an important aspect of every home.
 Having good lighting not only makes it easier for you to see and do things around your home, but it also helps you feel more relaxed and comfortable at all times.
 For those looking for some great living room brightness ideas, here are a few tips that should help you make good decisions when it comes time to buy new lights.